These could be some of the reasons DeSantis hasn't announced a presidential run (yet)

 Binder expects DeSantis won't officially enter the Republican presidential contest anytime soon.
 One reason is that as he soon as he does, it will likely spark open warfare with Trump.
 As governor, DeSantis can largely ignore Trump while also talking to donors and traveling to states with early 2024 primaries.

 As a popular governor in the third-largest state, DeSantis has a lot going for him.
-But running for President will put him in the spotlight.
-And University of North Florida's Michael Binder says there are still a lot of unknowns about DeSantis.
+But running for president would put him in the spotlight.
+And University of North Florida's Binder says there are still a lot of unknowns about DeSantis.
 "He hasn't been great on a debate stage," Binder says.
 "He isn't a particularly comfortable politicker in a sense of the small group, hand-to-hand shaking of the hands on the lines.
 He doesn't thrive in a stadium full of 20,000 people."

 Reason 3